validol-ekb/pawn-tour/README.md

 ## How to run

 You can run it via sbt.
-Just type `sbt clean run` in the project root and you will see a output
+Just type `sbt clean run` in the project root and you will see an output
 ```text
 Pawn pathfinder application started
 Specify pawn start coordinates separated by a comma (e.g. 6,4) please